Dashism/Hackathon_PoC/README.md

 When you notice the logs, the peers syncs whenever you create asset of submit transactions.
 The peer0 will be getting the first transaction submit request and then the orderer distributes to other peers maintaining all the peers in sync.

-This readme is a copy of [Sites Using React](https://www.skcript.com/svr/setting-up-a-blockchain-business-network-with-hyperledger-fabric-and-composer-running-in-multiple-physical-machine/)
+This readme is a copy of this [link](https://www.skcript.com/svr/setting-up-a-blockchain-business-network-with-hyperledger-fabric-and-composer-running-in-multiple-physical-machine/).

-The reference source code : [Sites Using React](https://github.com/varun-raj/fabric-dev-servers-multipeer)
+The reference source code : [link](https://github.com/varun-raj/fabric-dev-servers-multipeer).